AdmiralAsshat/korora_docs/backup/deja_dup/deja_dup.md

 ![scheduling menu](assets/scheduling_menu.png "The backup scheduling menu")

 By default, scheduling will be turned off.
 To turn it on, click the slider next to "Automatic backup" to push it to the right.
-Doing so will launch the deja dup service and run deja dup automatically at the appointed times.
+Doing so will launch the Déjà Dup service and run Déjà Dup automatically at the appointed times.
 This same switch also appears on the title bar at the top-right corner, next to the window buttons (e.g. Minimize, Maximize, Close, depending on what you have).

 When the scheduling function has been enabled, you will then be able to modify the backup schedule's frequency, and the age of the backups that are retained before being deleted.

 ![scheduling frequency](assets/schedule_frequency.png "Scheduling backup frequency and retention age")

+<a name="frequency"></a>
 ### Frequency

 Under the "Every" field option, you can determine how frequently the backup should run.
 Within the deja dup GUI, your options are somewhat limited:  you can select "Week" to run once a week, or "Day" to run every day.
 You are unable to choose on what day or at what time the backup will take place.
 According to Déjà Dup's [documentation](https://wiki.gnome.org/Apps/DejaDup/HowItWorks), the schedule monitor will "intelligently" figure out when to run the backup based on when you are logged in and when the system was last backed up.

+<a name="number-of-backups-to-retain"></a>
 ### Number of Backups to Retain

 Under the "Keep" field option, you can determine how many backup versions to keep before Déjà Dup will delete them in order to save space.
 Selecting the option "Forever" will instruct Déjà Dup that it should keep all backup files indefinitely and never delete them.
-Setting the field to "At least six months" will instruct deja dup that it should not prune out any old backups unless they are over six months old.
+Setting the field to "At least six months" will instruct Déjà Dup that it should not prune out any old backups unless they are over six months old.
 "At least a year" will extend the retention period to one year--you will not have any backups pruned unless they are over a year old.

 When either of the options other than "Forever" are set, Déjà Dup will look at the age of the backups when it runs and figure out whether it can safely delete some old files.
 Per the [documentation](https://wiki.gnome.org/Apps/DejaDup/HowItWorks), the pruning/deletion of old backups is not instant or automatic.
 The program will first determine whether:
 - Your system has at least two full backups *excluding* the one it wants to delete
 - It can delete the old backup as part of a complete back chain (meaning a full backup and all of its associated incremental backups)

+<a name="scheduling-your-own-backup"></a>
 ### Scheduling Your Own Backup

 The GUI is currently limited in when it can be scheduled.
 Your personal backup needs may be more complex than what is available.
 For instance, you may wish to have a backup that runs: